unoplatform/uno.extensions/doc/Learn/Markup/HowTo-UseDataTemplates.md

 # How to use Data Templates on Markup

-In this tutorial you will learn how to use Data Templates on C# Markup.
+In this tutorial, you will learn how to use Data Templates on C# Markup.

 ## Creating the ViewModel

 Let's create the ViewModel for this page, it will have a `SearchText` property that will be used to filter the results, and a `SearchResults` property that will be used to display the results on the `ObservableCollection<string>`.

 > In this sample the CommunityToolkit.MVVM is used.